Krysten Godfrey Maddocks

 Ricardo Scarello, 42, a graduate information technology student, is blind.
 He also uses screen reading software to access content and complete his COCE coursework.
 He credits the DRC for helping him maintain his perfect 4.0 GPA - and land a job in his field at CRSA in Bossier City, Louisiana.

-The staff have given him the tools to help him better communicate with instructors and maximize his use of Blackboard and the SNHU web portal, he says, and they've broken down barriers and provided him with career guidance.
+The staff have given him the tools to help him better communicate with instructors and maximize his use of the online learning environment and the SNHU web portal, he says, and they've broken down barriers and provided him with career guidance.
 It was through an SNHU disability job fair that he connected with a staffing agency and ultimately scored his new job.

 "I strongly believe that the support of the DRC and Southern New Hampshire University as a whole are the reasons for my success.
 As I understand, I am the first blind graduate student in this particular program," Scarello says.
 "I enjoy consulting with the DRC to further help any other students in their dreams of achieving a graduate degree with success.
 Without this support, my studies would have been nearly impossible."